markup-theme/markup-theme/docs/md/_sources/md.md.txt

 ## Markdown for Sphinx

 Using Markdown with Sphinx requires the Recommonmark plugin, which enables authoring in Markdown using the CommonMark specification of Markdown.
 (Only the CommonMark specification of Markdown is supported by the MARKUP theme.)
-The Recommonmark plugin enables the ability to use Markdown *and* Sphinx directive formatting within the same file, which opens up to Markdown-based topics some of the more powerful aspects of Sphinx content management.
+The Recommonmark plugin enables the ability to use Markdown *and* Sphinx directive formatting within the same file, which makes available to Markdown-based topics the more powerful aspects of Sphinx formatting and content management.

 ### Recommonmark Plugin